ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [DataAccessCommittee](DataAccessCommittee.md) - A group of members that are delegated to grant access to one or more datasets after ensuring the minimum criteria for data sharing has been met, and request for data use does not raise ethical and/or legal concerns.
  * [InformationContentEntity](InformationContentEntity.md) - A generically dependent continuant that is about some thing.
      * [DataAccessPolicy](DataAccessPolicy.md) - A Data Access Policy specifies under which circumstances, legal or otherwise, a user can have access to one or more Datasets belonging to one or more Studies.
-     * [DataUseModifier](DataUseModifier.md) - Data use modifiers indicate additional conditions for use.
      * [Dataset](Dataset.md) - A Dataset is a collection of Files that is prepared for distribution and is tied to a Data Access Policy.
      * [File](File.md) - A file is an object that contains information generated from a process, either an Experiment or an Analysis.
          * [AnalysisProcessOutputFile](AnalysisProcessOutputFile.md) - A AnalysisProcessOutputFile is a File that is associated as an output file with an AnalysisProcess.